About Faith

 Faith Halverson-Ramos is a mental health counselor in Longmont.
 In this image she is sitting in her office next to a guitar and plant.
 She has glasses and shoulder-length blondish-brown hair.

 My name is Faith Halverson-Ramos, and I am a mental health counselor and music therapist in Longmont.
 As such, I have a different approach to mental health.
-I like to say that I help people get “in tune” with themselves.

 Who I Work With as a Mental Health Counselor